Ashok-777/BMI-Health-Balance/README.md

 4. How to Use:

--Input Data
+- Input Data

--Enter weight and height
+- Enter weight and height

--Toggle between kg / lb and cm / ft
+- Toggle between kg / lb and cm / ft

--Select Age
+- Select Age

--Use the calendar (Date of Birth) for accuracy
+- Use the calendar (Date of Birth) for accuracy

--Or use manual age input for speed
+- Or use manual age input for speed

--Gender Selection
+- Gender Selection

--Select Male or Female for metadata tracking
+- Select Male or Female for metadata tracking

--View BMI Result
+- View BMI Result

--See BMI value
+- See BMI value

--Health category
+- Health category

--WHO reference table
+- WHO reference table

--Save & Track
+- Save & Track

--Save records
+- Save records

--Explore trends in the Statistics tab
+- Explore trends in the Statistics tab

 🚀 Deployment